meghneelgore/ImmutableMultiBiMap/README.md

 `[ "One" -> Collection<Integer>[1, 2]]`

-The `ImmutableMultiBiMap` allows the user to have a non-unique set of vaues as well as inversion by making a Multimap out of the inversion.
+The `ImmutableMultiBimap` allows the user to have a non-unique set of vaues as well as inversion by making a Multimap out of the inversion.

-`ImmutableHashMultiBiMap<String, Integer> map = ImmutableHashMultiBiMap.of("Hello", 1, "World", 1);
+`ImmutableHashMultiBimap<String, Integer> map = ImmutableHashMultiBimap.of("Hello", 1, "World", 1);
  Multimap<Integer, String> mapInverse = map.inverse();`

  Will give